Skip to content

 }

-// Return true if validation passes
+// Return true when validation passes (no error)

 return true;